FinnWeng/rl_playground/README.md

-# rl_playground
+# About RL Playground

 This playground is to record some result and tips from my experiment.

 The name of Reinforcemnet Learning is quite comfusing.
 For me, I see "learning" as infrastructure, which not necessarily contains neural network.

-Deep "learning" is simple one.
+* Deep "learning" is simple one.

-Reinforcemnet Learning is complex one which combines HMM.
+* Reinforcemnet Learning is complex one which combines HMM.

-Self-supervised learning is using multi-task trick to enhance model ability.
+* Self-supervised learning is using multi-task trick to enhance model ability.

 So by this insight, my implementations contain several modules: